arcana-network/dkg-smart-contract/README.md

 # DKG Smart Contract

-Set of smart contract for DKG protocol.
++ Set of smart contract for DKG protocol.
++ Keeps track of DKG Nodes and its epochs
 ## Usage

 ### Pre Requisites